IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/chat_box.md

     utf8: boolean | nil = if strings should be treated as encoded utf8
     prefix: string | nil = change the text that appears inside the brackets at the start of a message.
 Defaults to "AP".
     brackets: string | nil = used around the prefix
-    bracketColor: string | nil = specifies the color to use for the brackets }
+    bracketsColor: string | nil = specifies the color to use for the brackets }
 ```